michaelfaerber/data-set-knowledge-graph/README.md

 ### Author Disambiguation
  1. Perform a [SPARQL Query](author-disambiguation/LDA-model/lda_table_SPARQL.txt) over the dskg-beta-version to get a table with the relevant information of the datasets for the LDA model.
  2. Calculate the LDA vectors for the datasets and load it into the dskg-beat-version for the author disambiguation with the Jupyter Notebook [``LDA-Modell.ipynb``](author-disambiguation/LDA-model/LDA-Modell.ipynb).
  3. Perfom the author disambiguation with the Jupyter Notebook [``author_disambiguation.ipynb``](author-disambiguation/author_disambiguation.ipynb).
-Use the dskg-beta-version from the LDA-Modell as input.
+Use the dskg-beta-version from the LDA model as input.
     The Code first creates a [txt-file](author-disambiguation/data/Author_Disambiguation.txt) that contains all the necessary information for the author disambiguation which is then used to perform the author disambiguation.

 ## Linking the authors of the DSKG to ORCID
-  1. Perform a [SPARQL Query](linking-to-ORCID/01SPARQL_author_profiles.txt) over the dskg to get a table with the authors profiles from the knowledge graph.
+  1. Perform a [SPARQL Query](linking-to-ORCID/01SPARQL_author_profiles.txt) over the DSKG to get a table (csv-file) with the author profiles from the knowledge graph.
   2. Query the titles of the linked papers using the MAKG SPARQL endpoint: [``02MAKG_paper_titels.py``](linking-to-ORCID/02MAKG_paper_titels.py)
   3. Query of author names via the ORCID API: [``03ORCID_API.py``](linking-to-ORCID/03ORCID_API.py)
   4. Perform the linking to ORCID by running the Script that compares the author profiles: [``04linking_authors_to_orcid.py``](linking-to-ORCID/04linking_authors_to_orcid.py)